 If you’re an advertiser, it’s critically important that you know and comply with Facebook’s advertising policies.
 Ignorance of these rules is negligence.

 Fail to understand the rules and how to comply with them, and you should expect to get ads rejected.
-Do it often and plan to get your ad account, page, or Business Manager disabled.
+Do it often and plan to get your ad account, page, or Every organization should have their own Business Manager to organize their assets (pages, ad accounts, pixels, and more), and then provide appropriate access to those assets to partners.
+More disabled.
 Maybe temporarily, maybe forever.

 We don’t want that.

 So, do yourself a favor.
 Read Facebook’s ad policies.
 There’s a lot to digest.
 We’ll cover the highlights here today.

 Some of it is common sense.
 Don’t break the law.
 Don’t lie and deceive.
 Don’t discriminate.
 Don’t promote dangerous products.
 If you are a naturally ethical person, this stuff will be easy.